mike-babb/seattle_streets/README.md

 │   ├── ST_dist_histogram.png - histograms for roads of type: Street
 │   ├── WAY_dist_histogram.png - histograms for roads of type: Way
 │   ├── _all_streets_dist_histogram.png - histograms for all roads
-│   └── seattle_sections.png - maps of the sections in the City of Seattle
+│   └── __seattle_sections.png - maps of the sections in the City of Seattle
-├── code
-│   ├── step_01_import_export_street_data.ipynb - import data and perform minimal formatting.
-│   ├── step_02_export_nodes_seattle_streets.ipynb - curate the set of working streets, create the city sections.
-│   ├── step_03_find_discontinuities.ipynb - use NetworkX to identify discontinuities and create the missing segments.
-│   ├── step_04_prepare_graphs_and_states.ipynb - conduct analyses on the missing segments.
-│   ├── step_05_drawn_an_nx_graph.ipynb  - plot a NetworkX graph object of Galer.
-The plot changes everytime the code is run.
-│   ├── streets_to_remove.txt - a list (nine, as of 2024/12/25) of short  segments from the original data that can be removed.
-These are most likely erronneous data artifacts inadvertently left in.
-These were discovered by panning around an instance of qGIS visually identifying oddities.
-I have no doubt there are more to discover.
-│   └── utils.py
-├── data
-│   ├── Seattle_City_Limits_3136622578314448116.gpkg
-│   ├── Street_Network_Database_SND_5117857036965774451.gpkg
-│   ├── Street_Network_Database_Seattle_Central_Streets.csv
-│   └── blank_street_type_modified.xlsx
-├── dir_tree.txt
 ├── maps
-│   └── seattle_streets.qgz
-├── seattles_disconnected_streets_2024_11_20.pptx
+│   └── seattle_streets.qgz  - qGIS map showcasing different aspects of the street type.
+After running all notebooks, this layer should load.
+├── seattles_disconnected_streets_2024_11_20.pptx  - Presentation I gave to the [CUGOS](https://cugos.org/) group on November 20, 2024 showcasing the findings of this project and the next steps.
-└── test_map.html
+└── test_map.html - Initial attempt at creating a web map.

-4 directories, 28 files
+4 directories, 31 files